Population protocols with unreliable communication

 As the updated execution $E$ is a valid finite execution, we can find a fair continuation $E^\infty$ as the fairness condition is eventual.

-When we extend the executions in the shadow extensions by repeating the same state, we just use possibility to add passive agents to add $a'$ to the valid step from $E$, then observe that making a passive agent fail to update is always allowed in an unreliable protocol.
+When we extend the executions in the shadow extensions by repeating the same state, we just use possibility to add passive agents to add $a'$ to the valid transition from $E$, then observe that making a passive agent fail to update is always allowed in an protocol with unreliable communication.

-When we add new trajectories in cases~2 and~3, we use possibility to add passive agents to add $a'$ to the valid step from~$E$, then we use agent anonymity to swap the state changes of $a$ and $a'$, then we use unreliability to make the (passive) agent $a$ fail to update the state, as well as either all the passive or all the agents from $\mathrm{Dom}(C_A)$.
+When we add new trajectories in cases~2 and~3, we use possibility to add passive agents to add $a'$ to the valid transition from~$E$, then we use agent anonymity to swap the state changes of $a$ and $a'$, then we use unreliability to make the (passive) agent $a$ fail to update the state, as well as either all the passive or all the agents from $\mathrm{Dom}(C_A)$.

 So far we know that the construction can be performed and yields a valid execution $E$ and some valid executions in each $\mathfrak{E}_a$.
 Now we check that each $\mathfrak{E}_a$ is a shadow extension around $a$, and $E$ is fair.
-We observe that our construction indeed only increases the set of $a$-reachable states as the number of steps grows.
+We observe that our construction indeed only increases the set of $a$-reachable states as the number of transitions grows.
 Furthermore, at each step either agent $a$ moves to an $a$-reachable state, or $a$ stays in an $a$-reachable state, thus $\mathfrak{E}_a$ is indeed a shadow extension around the agent $a$.
 Whenever the fair continuation $E^\infty$ is changed, for at least one agent $a$ the set of $a$-reachable states strictly increases.
 As the set of agents is finite and cannot change by agent conservation, and the set of states is finite, all but a finite number of steps correspond to the case~1.
 Therefore from some point on $E^\infty$ does not change and $E$ coincides with it, and therefore $E$ is fair.

 This concludes the proof of the lemma. \end{proof}